rivaldigunawanyusuf/creative-codes/README.md

 ## Attribution

 - [canvas-sketch](https://github.com/mattdesl/canvas-sketch) - canvas-sketch is a loose collection of tools, modules, and resources for creating generative art in JavaScript and the browser.
 Created by [mattdesl](https://github.com/mattdesl).
 Click the link to access [How to use Canvas Sketch](#how-to-use-canvas-sketch) in this project.
+- [canvas-sketch-util](https://github.com/mattdesl/canvas-sketch-util) - A collection of utilities for working with canvas-sketch, including math helpers, random number generators, and more.
+Created by [mattdesl](https://github.com/mattdesl).

 ## How to use Canvas Sketch

 Run the following command in the terminal to start a specific sketch: